ReturnYouTubeTrending/ReturnYouTubeTrending/README.md

 | **Android** | Use the Chrome method with Quetta or use the Firefox method with Firefox. |

-# To do

-- Add support for more languages.
-- Support patching doodles.
-- Improve UX (Mobile navigation bar· icons, pc menu)

 # Credits
 **Perplexity -** Developer, UI designer